ladjs/lad/Readme.md

 For example, we have one restricted route built into Crocodile, which is `GET /v1/users`.

-As a test, try to sign in at <http://localhost:3000> after you've start up the web server and API server.
+As a test, try to sign in at <http://localhost:3000> after you've started the web server and API server.

 Go to your account page at <http://localhost:3000/my-account> and copy your API token to your clipboard.